 - To model ethical models of community-based engagement, recognizing the mutual benefit to learners and to the host community.

 In addition to the Certificate in Global Health application form, which will be available during the application period, program applicants are required to submit a current resume and original transcripts from all postsecondary schools attended.
-(Applicants who are currently enrolled in or have been accepted to a UW–Madison health sciences or graduate studies program may request to have copies of their transcripts sent from their program administrator to GHI.)
+(Applicants who are currently enrolled in or have been accepted to a UW–Madison health sciences or graduate studies program may request to have copies of their transcripts sent from their program administrator to the SMPH Office of Global Health.)

-Students who already hold an Undergraduate Certificate in Global Health from UW–Madison are encouraged to contact the Global Health Institute to discuss options for advanced study.
+Students who already hold an Undergraduate Certificate in Global Health from UW–Madison are encouraged to contact the SMPH Office of Global Health to discuss options for advanced study.
 Please do not apply for the graduate/professional certificate.

 Completion of a minimum of nine credits is required for the certificate, including six core course credit requirements, one of which is a credit-based global health field experience, and three elective credits.
 A description of the core requirements and electives is provided below.